LunaDeLaet/b.ignited/Selenium/Tweakers-test-PageObjectPattern/README.md

 # WebDriverIO - Page Object Model - Tweakers Test

-Same test as previous test in Cypress and SeleniumJS, but now with Page Object Model
+Same test as previous test in Cypress and SeleniumJS, but now with Page Object Model in WebDriverIO

 How to install and run:
 --